 For the Filling: Combine apples, cranberries, sugar, flour, and cinnamon in a bowl and toss to combine.
 Pile fruit filling into center of dough, leaving a perimeter of about 3 inches.

-Fold dough up and around the filling, trying to avoid letting the dough crack (see note above).
+Fold dough up and around the filling, trying to avoid letting the dough crack (see note).
 Dot the fruit with butter.
 Bake until crust is golden and fruit has softened, 45 to 60 minutes.
 Let pie cool on pan.
 Slice and serve.
 Pie can be stored loosely covered at room temperature over night.